 Botox has been traditionally used to treat fine lines and wrinkles on the face.
 Over the past few years, it’s been showing great promise in treatment of TMJ.
 Several scientific studies are confirming what dentists have already known: Botox works extremely well in treating TMJ issues.

 Botox is injected into the facial muscles that are afflicted with discomfort and soreness.
-It will only affect the immediate areas of your face that were injected.
+This will affect only the immediate areas of your face that were injected.
 It relieves jaw tension and TMJ issues for many people.
-Headaches, teeth grinding, and even lock jaw can be minimized.
-Ask your dentist for more information to see if Botox is right for you.
+Headaches, teeth grinding, and even lockjaw can be minimized.
+Ask our office for more information to see if Botox is right for you.

 TMJ Specialist in Chicago